Picturesque countryside, vibrant cities, and quaint towns open the doors to some of the best places to visit on England tours for seniors.

 England’s south coast is popular with visitors of all ages, with a couple of well-known favorites to experience.
 Brighton welcomes visitors with its colorful charm.

-This Victorian-style setting offers art galleries and gardens, Torre Abbey Monastery, and a harbor front boasting wonderful restaurants and quaint shops.
-Torquay delivers a great beach escape, with the long, sandy stretch a great place for a walk or a swim.
+This Victorian-style setting offers art galleries and gardens, Torre Abbey Monastery, and a harborfront boasting wonderful restaurants and quaint shops.
+Torquay delivers a great beach escape, with the long, sandy stretch a fabulous place for a walk or swim.

 With stunning parks and floral locations throughout the county, it is easy to see why Kent is known as the Garden of England.
-Breathtaking landscapes, idyllic weather, and beaches make Kent a must-visit destination.
+Breathtaking landscapes, idyllic weather, and beaches make Kent a must-visit destination during the best time in England for travel.

-The five-mile route of the Spa Valley Railway between Eridge and Tunbridge Wells highlights the beauty of Kent County.
+The five-mile Spa Valley Railway between Eridge and Tunbridge Wells highlights the beauty of Kent County.

 Famous for its meat pies and afternoon teas, Cornwall will leave you replenished and relaxed.
-Its strong Roman history shines through in monuments, museums, and tales told by locals from Penzance to Polperro.
-Discover the St. Ives coast along the Celtic Sea that paints a picture of pure shoreline bliss.
+Its strong Roman history shines through in monuments, museums, and tales told by locals, from Penzance to Polperro.
+Discover the St. Ives coast along the Celtic Sea that paints a picture of shoreline bliss.

 Small, remote hamlets, such as Port Isaac, invite senior travelers to unwind as they enjoy the peace and quiet for which these Cornwall gems are known.
-The village of Tintagel leads to the medieval castle said to be the home of King Arthur.
-When exploring Cornwall, you can uncover many captivating treasures.
+The village of Tintagel leads to the medieval castle said to have been the home of King Arthur.
+When exploring Cornwall on luxury England tours for seniors, you can uncover many captivating treasures.

-Find the information you need to help envision the right trip for you with our England Travel Guide.
-Fill out a Trip Request or call our team at 1-888-265-9707 to speak with a Zicasso travel specialist.
+And as you consider your plans, you can find the information you need to help envision the right trip for you with our England travel guide.